aloeveraao/wandb-vera/README.md

-# Weights & Biases Self-Hosted Server Deployment
+# Weights & Biases Self-Hosted Server GCP Deployment

 ## Overview
 Quickstart on how to self-deploy Weights & Biases (W&B) Server on GCP using Terraform.

 By following this guide you will have:
-	•	A GKE cluster running W&B in GCP
+- A GKE cluster running W&B in GCP
-	•	A public HTTPS endpoint at https://<subdomain>.<domain> with a valid certificate
+- A public HTTPS endpoint at https://<subdomain>.<domain> with a valid certificate
-	•	A Cloud Storage bucket for experiment data
+- A Cloud Storage bucket for experiment data, as well as other supporting GCP infrastructure
-	•	A demo W&B project with ≥10 runs to validate that everything works
+- A demo W&B project with ≥10 runs to validate that everything works

 **References:**
 - Official self-hosted GCP guide: https://docs.wandb.ai/guides/hosting/self-managed/gcp-tf/
 - W&B Terraform module: https://registry.terraform.io/modules/wandb/wandb/google

 Additional notes and caveats are mentioned in each section.
 This approach aims to minimize troubleshooting and infrastructure changes.

-There may be other approaches that are more suitable towards your use case and environment.
+Please note that there may be other approaches which are more suitable towards your specific use case and environment.

 ---